 Firstly, most traffic ticket defendants can achieve a charge reduction or possibly a dismissal without having to litigate the case on the merits.
 But in the rare instance a traffic case progresses into litigation, the defendant may be able to show that he/she did not go too slowly...or that the slow speed was legally justifiable...through surveillance video, photographs or eye-witnesses.

-If the defendant is facing the specific charge of driving too slowly on a highway's left lane, there is another possible defense: that the driver did not know that he/she was driving below the speed limit: Perhaps the car's odometer was defective, or there was insufficient signage to indicate what the speed limit was.
-If the D.A. cannot prove beyond a reasonable doubt that the defendant knew, or should have known, that he/she was driving too slowly, the case should be dropped.
+If the defendant is facing the specific charge of driving at too slow a pace on a highway's left lane, there is another possible defense: that the driver did not know that he/she was driving below the speed limit: Perhaps the car's odometer was defective, or there was insufficient signage to indicate what the speed limit was.
+If the D.A. cannot prove beyond a reasonable doubt that the defendant knew, or should have known, that he/she was not driving fast enough, the case should be dropped.

-Driving to slowly is a misdemeanor in Nevada.
+Driving at too slow a pace is a misdemeanor in Nevada.
 The maximum penalty is $1,000 in fines and/or six (6) months in jail, but judges almost never impose jail unless the defendant has an extensive criminal history.
-The court typically order a fine of a few hundred dollars.
+The court typically orders a fine of a few hundred dollars.

-For driving too slowly on the left lane of a highway, the penalties get harsher with each successive conviction: A first-time citation is $50; a second-time citation is $100; and a third-time citation is $250.2
+Not driving fast enough on the left lane of a highway, the penalties get harsher with each successive conviction: A first-time citation is $50; a second-time citation is $100; and a third-time citation is $250.2

 4. Can I get a charge for "driving too slowly" reduced to a non-moving violation in Las Vegas, Nevada?

-Chances are very good that a citation for driving too slowly can get reduced to a non-moving violation, especially if the person has little-to-no criminal history.
+Chances are very good that a citation for driving at too slow a pace can get reduced to a non-moving violation, especially if the person has little-to-no criminal history.

 Two (2) demerit points, but the Nevada DMV removes these points after one (1) year.
 If the person gets twelve (12) points, his/her license will get suspended for six (6) months.3